kevinleung987/EVE-Warden/README.md

 # EVE-Warden
-A tool for EVE Online which detects hostile neutrals in the present system by reading and analyzing the Local Window.
+A tool for EVE Online which detects hostile neutrals in the present system by reading and analyzing the Local window.

 ![](example.png?raw=true)

 The image above shows an example usage of this tool.
 On the Left is the console output.
 On the Right is the cropped section of the EVE window that is being monitored.
-In the Middle is the name of the neutral(Indicated by the blinking red symbol) that has been cropped out to be processed by Tesseract.
+In the Middle is the name of the neutral(which was indicated by the blinking red symbol) that has been cropped out to be processed by Tesseract.

 ## Getting Started
-- This program is meant to be used in conjunction with a screen cropping tool like OnTopReplica, but by simply keeping the EVE Online window in focus and with the right offset values, you can run it with just EVE as well.
+- This program is meant to be used in conjunction with a screen cropping tool like OnTopReplica.
+You can use this tool without any cropping tools by setting large enough offset values.
-- Clone the repository and get the dependencies setup, you will need to install Google Tesseract as well if you want to use the text recognition features.
-Tesseract 3 is currently being used for this project, but 4 may work as well.
+- Set up Tesseract 3.0 if you want to use the text recognition component.
-- Downloading and running the compiled executable found in the Releases page works as well.
+- Clone the repository or download the compiled executable from the Releases page.
-- Modify config.json with your desired values, you can also run the calibrator which will display what the offsets look like.
-Other flags in the config file like the path to Tesseract or the process name may also require modification
+- Modify config.json using the Flags guide outlined below, you can also run the calibrator which will display what the offsets look like.
+Other flags in the config file like the path to Tesseract or the process name may also require modification.
+- You may want to white-list neutrals in the config file as well.
+- To prepare your in-game settings, make sure the Local window is as opaque as possible, and set the Neutrals standings symbol to either red or orange, and non-blinking.
+A blinking standings symbol will increase the miss-rate.

 ## Flags
 - `tesseract_dir` The path to your Tesseract executable.